 The Vegg Products

 The Vegg vegan egg yolk is one of the most popular products from this company, but they also have a surprisingly vast lineup of additional egg replacement products.
 (You can find all of their products here).

 Their Vegan Egg Baking Mix is also very popular, being specially formulated to give you the flavor, and more importantly, the binding power of eggs in just 1 tsp of powder.

-If you’re not overly worried about having your fried egg sunny-side up, the Vegan Power Scramble Mix is quick and easy, giving you a high protein, plant-based scramble that’s even easier than cracking eggs.
-And there’s no shells to worry about.
+If you’re not overly worried about having your fried egg sunny-side up, the Vegan Power Scramble Mix is quick and easy, giving you a high-protein, plant-based scramble that’s even easier than cracking eggs.
+And there are no shells to worry about.